 It depends on what your child is interested in doing!
 Both groups will spend the third week of the program together sailing J/22s (and the J/80) and preparing to sail to a harbor island for an overnight camping trip, so your child will be able to spend time with friends in the other group.
 Sailors in the (larger) Dinghy group will be sailing closer to Courageous and will be sailing independently in a variety of small boats; they'll also get a taste of racing.
 Sailors in the (smaller) Sportboat/Cruising group will spend more time navigating the outer harbor and will always have an instructor on the boat with them.
 It's ideal to spend at least one summer focusing on each aspect of sailing before applying to become an IIT.

 My child has taken sailing lessons at another sailing center.
 Which Step should he or she register for?

 For more details, see the above answer to "Which Step should my child register for?"

-Rembember: Step 2 is not open to the public.
+Remember: Step 2 is not open to the public.
 The minimum age of entry for Step 3 is 10, and students will be sailing aboard boats, without instructors, on Boston Harbor.
-While many children have sailed on boats, alone, at other venues, consider that Boston Harbor is one of the buisiest commercial ports in the US and that Courageous Sailing utilizes large, heavy keelboats and not the Optis, Sunfish, Bugs, Open-Bics, Mercurys or other small dinghies common to most other youth sailing programs around the state and country.
-Courageous Sailing's standards for safety and requirements for sailning alond are necessarily much higher than in other sailing programs.
+While many children have sailed alone on boats at other venues, consider that Boston Harbor is one of the busiest commercial ports in the US and that Courageous Sailing utilizes large, heavy keelboats and not the Optis, Sunfish, Bugs, Open-Bics, Mercuries, or other small dinghies common to most other youth sailing programs around the state and country.
+Courageous Sailing's standards for safety and requirements for sailing alone are necessarily much higher than in other sailing programs.
 Again, the safety of your children is our utmost concern.